TechnicalPursuit/TIBET/README.md

     tibet clone nodejs {path}

-This command will create a simple node.js application which uses the Connect framework and a small set of npm packages to get you started.
-You can run your new application immediately using:
+This command will create a simple node.js application which uses a small set of npm packages to get you started.
+You can run your new application immediately
+using:

     npm start